OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 To fix this problem you should:

-1. Organise some downtime for your Octopus HA cluster
+1. Plan some downtime for your Octopus HA cluster
 2. Create shared storage as [described here](#ConfiguringOctopusforHighAvailability-SharedStorage)
 3. Put your Octopus HA cluster into maintenance mode after draining tasks from each node
 3. Reconfigure your Octopus HA cluster to use the shared storage